 - You have the copyright owner’s permission; or

-- You qualify for legal exception (most commonly applying to education or under provisions of “fair use” ) (see also section 3 of the UNC Asheville Copyright Use & Ownership Policy)
+- You qualify for an exception (most commonly applying to education under provisions of “fair use” ) (see also section 3 of the UNC Asheville Copyright Use & Ownership Policy)

 Copying, distributing, downloading, and uploading information on the Internet may infringe copyright on that information.
-Even an unintentional infringement violates the law.
-Violations of copyright law that occur on or over the University’s networks (including privately owned computers) or other computer resources may create liability for the University and the computer user.
+Even an unintentional infringement can consitute a violation of the law.
+Violations of copyright law that occur on or over the University’s networks (including privately owned computers) or other computer resources may create liability for both the University and the computer user.
 Accordingly, infringers are subject to University disciplinary procedures.

 IV.
 Annual Notice

-- A statement that unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may result in criminal and civil penalties;
+- A statement that illegal distribution of copyrighted material, including illegal peer-to-peer file sharing, may result in criminal and civil penalties;

 - A summary of the penalties for violation of federal copyright laws;

-- A description of UNC Asheville policies, including disciplinary actions, with respect to unauthorized peer-to-peer file sharing.
+- A description of UNC Asheville policies, including disciplinary actions, with respect to illegal peer-to-peer file sharing.